 1 egg, beaten

-1/4 cup kefir or buttermilk (or ½ milk mixed with ½ tablespoon lemon juice and allowed to sit for 5 minutes)
+1/4 cup kefir or buttermilk (or milk mixed with 1 teaspoon lemon juice or vinegar and allowed to sit for 5 minutes)

 Additional water, if needed, to reach desired consistency